gintool/gin/README.md

 ## Samplers

 We provide an abstract Sampler class that provides utilities for testing patches made at the class and method level.
 It takes method names and tests associated with those methods as input.
 Please note that you can simply supply the output of Profiler as an input file.
 Also note that we capture both the actual and expected result in case of failed assertions.
-Also worth noting that the samplers will probably produce different lists of patches with different versions of Gin (owing to updates to Java syntax, the RNG, and supporting libraries that mean the space of possible edits changes).
+Also, worth noting that the samplers will probably produce different lists of patches with different versions of Gin (owing to updates to Java syntax, the RNG, and supporting libraries that mean the space of possible edits changes).

 We provide three subclasses to show example usage scenarios and show how easily Gin can be extended.